 The emotions you feel on your wedding day, however, do fade away surprisingly quickly.
 You remember THAT you were there but perhaps not exactly HOW you felt.
 You know (again, on an intellectual level) that you were happy, excited or nervous.
 But you no longer feel those things viscerally when you think about your wedding day.

-That is, of course, unless your Northern Virginia wedding photographer has given you visual reminders of everything that happened.
-Looking at pictures of your marriage celebrations can bring all of those beautiful emotions back to you.
-Seeing those moments again and seeing how you and your wedding guests reacted to them can trigger the same feelings that you experienced on that beautiful day.
-For example, a photo of your your mother wiping away a tear as you and your future spouse exchange your vows can bring a tear to your own eye even decades later.
-An image of the best man’s pants splitting as he tries an ill-advised dance move during your reception will make you smile to your face no matter when you look at it.
-A shot of your future spouse sharing a sly smile with you during the ceremony will always remind you of why you love them so much in the first place.
+Even more important is seeing how those closest to you reacted to those moments.
+For example, take a photo of your mother wiping away a tear as you and your future spouse exchange your vows.
+Looking at that can bring a tear to your own eye even decades later.
+An image of the best man’s pants splitting as he tries an ill-advised dance move during your reception?
+That will make you smile no matter when you look at it.
+A shot of your future spouse sharing a sly smile with you during the ceremony?
+It will always remind you of why you love them so much in the first place.

 Recording moments shared with family on your wedding day is not just limited to the human members, of course.
 Pets are often as treasured a part of any family as anyone with whom you share DNA.
 As pet parents ourselves, we know how important our relationships with our furry friends can be.
-If had been more practical, we absolutely would have had our cats participate in both our wedding and vow renewal!
+If it had been more practical, we would have had our cats participate in both our wedding and vow renewal!
 They are so special to us that we make sure to take at least one picture of them every day.
 We know that we will want to remember many years from now the time we spent with them.
-So if your pets are able to be a part of your marriage celebrations, you better believe that we will get photos of them!
+So if your pets are able to be a part of your marriage celebrations, you better believe that we will get images of them!

-After the groom left for the church, the bride and her bridesmaids arrived at the house for their session with the dogs.
+After the groom left for the church, the bride and her bridesmaids arrived at the house for their wedding photos with dogs.
 We got some incredibly touching shots of her and her sister cuddling with Sandy.
 The two younger dogs had, predictably, lots of energy and could not resist trying to jump on the bride and lick her face.
 Even though she was fully made up and in her wedding dress, the bride did not mind a bit.
 As you can see in this great shot we got of the two of them, she was very happy to receive a bit of canine love.
-She told us later during her reception at The Carlyle Club in Old Town Alexandria that a bit of dog hair on her dress was well worth the time she got to spend with Sandy and the others!Virginia wedding (12).
+She told us later during her reception at The Carlyle Club in Old Town Alexandria that a bit of dog hair on her dress was well worth the time she got to spend with Sandy and the others!

-© 2020 Potok's World Photography -- Husband & Wife Washington, DC, Wedding Photographers
+© 2021 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers